 'One o'clock, you told me, James,' Rose's voice carried across the table.
 'You promised!
 You are without a doubt the least reliable…'

 'Something's come up, Rose,' he interrupted.
 'You'll never guess who I've just met.'

 I urgently shook my head, and then wondered why I didn't want him to tell her.
 He touched the screen again and pressed the phone to his ear.
 I could no longer hear Rose's side of the conversation, but I listened to his side and smiled.

 'I'm not telling you,' he said.
 'You'll have to guess.'

 'No, I'm not telling,' he said, grinning at me and winking.
 'Okay, she's a girl, and she's at Sheffield University, just like you.'

 'No, she's not doing Maths.'

 'Well, that's all right, then, isn't it?
-I've done the right thing for once.
-You really don't want your daftest cousin playing gooseberry, do you, Rosie-posy?'
+I've done the right thing for once, even if it's by accident.
+You really don't want your daftest cousin playing gooseberry; do you, Rosie-posy?'

 'Only third daftest?
 Who?'